Casual (TV series): Reception

 The first season received critical acclaim.
-On Metacritic the first season holds a rating of 77 out of 100 based on 20 critic reviews, indicating 'generally favorable reviews'.
-Rotten Tomatoes gave the first season a 93% 'certified fresh' rating based on 28 critic reviews, with the critical consensus "Jason Reitman's Casual is a funny -- albeit very specific -- look at modern dating, sharpened by edgy dialogue and self-assured performances."
+On Metacritic the first season holds a rating of 77 out of 100 based on twenty critics’ reviews.
+Rotten Tomatoes gave the first season a 93% rating based on twenty-eight critics’ reviews, with the critical consensus reading, "Jason Reitman's Casual is a funny -- albeit very specific -- look at modern dating, sharpened by edgy dialogue and self-assured performances."
 For the 73rd Golden Globe Awards, the series was nominated in the category for Best Television Series - Musical or Comedy.

 The second season received similar acclaim.
-It holds an 87% approval rating on review aggregator website Rotten Tomatoes, based on 15 reviews, with an average rating of 8.8/10.
+It holds an 87% approval rating on review aggregator website Rotten Tomatoes, based on fifteen reviews, with an average rating of 8.8/10.
 The site's critical consensus reads, "Well-written and solidly acted, Casual offers a profane -- yet profound -- take on life's many challenges".
-On Metacritic, the season holds a rating of 88 out of 100, based on 7 critics, indicating "Universal acclaim".
-The third season also has a critics' rating of 88.
+On Metacritic, the season holds a rating of 88 out of 100, based on seven critics.
+The third season also has a critics' rating of 88%.